 For example, a niche group may be a group of people who study human biology.
 A micro-niche would be members of that group who study cell mitosis.
 A micro-niche site is one that appeals to the people who are interested in the micro-niche topic.

-Here are a few ways that you may be able to make money via your micro-niche site:
+Here are a few ways that you may be able to make money by starting a micro-niche site:

 Offer services that are difficult to find elsewhere